jsalvado/class_public/README.md

 simulations are therefore unphysical.

 Apart from that, the implementation largely follows the CLASS 2.9.2 implementation of warm relics (named _ncdm_ in the code).
+The fermion momentum distribution function is hard-coded to be Fermi-Dirac of an ultrarelativistic relic.
+This can be easily modified in the function _background\_lrs\_distribution_ of the file _source/longrange.c_.
 Fluid approximations are in principle implemented, but their accuracy has not been tested.
 Tensor perturbations have not been properly implemented.